 - The MOTC’s transportation sector responsibilities cover land, sea, and air transport.

 - Marine transportation includes shipping, ports and harbors.
-Whereas the shipping industry is operated by the private sector, the MOTC has separated the port authority from port business operations by establishing the “Maritime and Port Bureau” as the port authority and “Taiwan International Ports Corporation, Ltd” to handle port business operations in March 2012.
+Whereas the shipping industry is operated by the private sector, in March 2012 the MOTC has separated the port authority from port business operations by establishing the “Maritime and Port Bureau” as the port authority and “Taiwan International Ports Corporation, Ltd” to handle port business operations.

 - The Tourism Bureau provides planning and oversight for the development of the tourism sector.
 Its duties include publicizing and promoting Taiwan to international markets; overseeing and assisting the tourism industry; planning, constructing, and managing recreational areas; managing and promoting domestic tourism; and analyzing and researching the tourism market.